Stake review from an experienced and long term globally diversified investor. Learn about Stake fees, Stake Black and is Stake legit?

 So how does this work long term, including things like receiving dividends?
 The answer is I don’t know because I only signed in up November.
 I will report back with my experiences with dividends, however my assumption is they will get taxed by Uncle Sam at 15%, and then the money should get deposited into your Stake account.
 You will need to declare this as income and pay the relevent income tax (less the 15% you paid the American IRS).

-Anyway, if you want to give it a go too, you can use the invite code: CaptainFI.
-Make sure to let me know in the comments below which bonus stock you got, and whether you are ‘insta-selling’ it to switch it over to something else or not.
-If I am honest, I am not too sure about holding any of these stocks long, so I’m probably thinking I will ‘insta-sell’ them and just buy VTI each time.
+Anyway, if you want to give it a go too, find a code online.
+Let me know in the comments below which bonus stock you got, and whether you are ‘insta-selling’ it to switch it over to something else or not.
+If I am honest, I am not too sure about holding any of these stocks long, so I’m probably thinking I will ‘insta-sell’ them and buy ETFs.

 Of course, no review would be complete without discussing the tax implications of using Stake.
 If you buy, hold or sell on the platform your gonna eventually have to deal with tax.
 This is a huge pain in the behind, and why I outsource this crappy job to Sharesight who automatically track all of my portfolio holdings, dividends, capital gains and tax liabilities.